Astrology Home Astrology Blog Star Guide Horoscopes Love Horoscopes Tarotscopes Compatibility Astro Shop Guest Book

 Judicial Astrology

-Relates to the forecasting of principal events which will befall a country and public conditions which will prevail.
+1. In the form known as Mundane Astrology, it relates to the forecasting of principal events which will befall a country and public conditions which will prevail.

 Julian Calendar